What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 Randy Holmes/ABC via Getty Images

-Barr said that the division between Roseanne and Jackie over the former's vote for Trump (and what turned out to be Jackie's lamented, last-minute panic vote for Jill Stein because her big sister had gotten inside her head, as always) was an accurate reflection of real-life families torn up over politics these days.
+Barr reminded that the division between Roseanne Conner and sister Jackie over Rosie's vote for Trump was an accurate reflection of real-life families torn up over politics.

 Asked if that was a problem in her own family, Barr said, "We had some pro-Hillarys and some pro-Trump, and there was a lot of fightin'."